fballiano/magento2-devenv/README.md

 This is by far the fasted Magento/Openmage development environment I've ever worked with and it's more than worth of the time to learn it.

 This repo has a basic (and yet complete) [OpenMage](https://github.com/OpenMage/magento-lts) project installed via composer and all of the necessary software stack:
-- PHP 8.2 (managed by PHP-FPM and served by [Caddy](https://caddyserver.com))
+- PHP 8.4 (managed by PHP-FPM and served by [Caddy](https://caddyserver.com))
-- MySQL 8.0
+- MariaDB 11.4
-- Redis 7.0
+- Redis
-- OpenSearch 2.6
+- OpenSearch
-- Xdebug 3.2
+- Xdebug
 - [MailHog](https://github.com/mailhog/MailHog) for email testing
 - n98-magerun2

 # Compatibility

-This branch is only compatible with Magento 2.4.6 because of the need for OpenSearch2 support (since [ElasticSearch7 is broken in NixOS](https://github.com/NixOS/nixpkgs/issues/213951)).
+This branch is only compatible with Magento 2.4.8.

 # Install the environment